 Water has most unusual thermal properties, in contrast to most other substances.
-When water is heated from o°C (its melting point) to 4°C, it contracts and becomes more dense (most other substances expand and become less dense at this temperature range).
+When water is heated from $0^{\circ}C$ (its melting point) to $4^{\circ}C$ , it contracts and becomes more dense (most other substances expand and become less dense at this temperature range).
 And the converse is also true, of course.
-When water cools between 4 and o†C, it expands.
+When water cools between 4 and $0^{+}C$ , it expands.

-Water expands as it freezes at o[†]C, which means that ice is less dense than water.
+Water expands as it freezes at o+C, which means that ice is less dense than water.
 Here's why.
 As a liquid, water molecules bond to each other with hydrogen bonds, which are continually breaking and re-forming.
 The water molecules in ice bond to each other in a six-sided crystal structure, in which each molecule of water is connected to four others with hydrogen bonds.
 The crystal accommodates more empty space between the molecules than is accommodated in liquid water, so ice is less dense.
 Ice floats!

-and the heat capacity of water are all unusually high.
+Because of hydrogen bonding between water molecules, the latent heats1 of fusion and of evaporation and the heat capacity of water are all unusually high.
 For these reasons, water serves both as a medium for transferring heat (e.g., ice for cooling and steam for heating) and as a temperature regulator (the water in lakes and oceans helps regulate the climate).